wainins/Online-Retail-Business-Intelligence/README.md

 ---

-## R Packages
+### R Packages

-The following R packages were used to develop the interactive dashboard:
+The interactive dashboard was developed in R Markdown using Flexdashboard and Plotly, with additional packages for data manipulation, reporting and visualisation.

 ```r
 library(rmarkdown)